secretbosscode/telegram-stories-viewer-bot/README.md

 ### Manual Payment Verification

 If your upgrade payment is not confirmed within an hour, you can verify it manually.
-Locate the invoice number in the upgrade reply (for example `Invoice #42`) and obtain the transaction hash (TXID) from your wallet.
-Then run:
+Obtain the transaction hash (TXID) from your wallet and run:

 ```
-/verify <txid> <invoice_id>
+/verify <txid>
 ```

 The bot will check the blockchain immediately and credit Premium time if the amount matches.